 Jamaica runs on its own rhythm of music, food, its people and scenery.

 Those interested in serious shopping in Ocho Rios can head over to the two-story, open air Taj Mahal shopping mall.
 Many shore excursions include a stop at Taj Mahal for a last minute spree to purchase duty-free liquor and fine jewelry and gemstones.
-Cigar stores are plentiful but passengers are prohibited to bring Cuban into the United States.
+Resist the temptation to buy Cuban cigars.
+Passengers still cannot bring these into the U.S.

-Montego Bay is the port of call to get a shore excursion for a day at Negril Beach.
+Not as popular a destination on cruises from Florida to Jamaica, Montego Bay is the easiest port of call to get to Negril Beach.
 Walk for miles (seven of them to be exact!) along the soft, warm sand and take time to float in the languid Caribbean Sea.
-It’s a good one-hour drive from Montego Bay and best visited with a pre-arranged shore excursion.
+However, it’s a good one-hour drive from Montego Bay and best visited with a pre-arranged shore excursion.

 A bit of the paranormal is said to haunt nearby Rose Hall Plantation.
 Tour the two hundred year old Great House, built for Annie Palmer in 1770.
 She became known as the White Witch after word got out that she was into all sorts of witchcraft and perhaps murdered one or more of her unfortunate husbands.